sanjar-notes/ror/Home/2_Resources/1_railstutorial_book_read/2_Toy_App_-_Models,_Views.md

 ```

 This will create an error when the user clicks 'Create Post', if more than 140 chars have been entered.
 Basically, a **write** to the DB is not allowed.
-* [[3.
-Associations in models |Associations]]: An instance of a model could be related to many instances of other model. *This is simplied as 'a model is related to other model', for brevity.*
+* [[4_MVC/Model/3_Associations in models |Associations]]: An instance of a model could be related to many instances of other model. *This is simplied as 'a model is related to other model', for brevity.*
 	* Example: In this app, there are two tables - microposts and users.
 A user may have many microposts.
 Also each micropost is also related to one user.
 	* Here, the relation is bi-directional, but it's not always the case.
 	* To specify this "association", changes are made to the model (i.e. model class), like so: